patrick-crawford/WEB422-Backup/notes/react-components-1.md

 As mentioned above, the "state" of a component is a way to store data within the component that is synchronized with the UI of the component.
 This is a very powerful concept and one of the core ideas behind designing apps using components.

 For our example, let's add "state" to our &lt;Clock /&gt; component, so that we can keep the UI of the component in sync with the current time.
-In this way, we can say that each &lt;Clock /&gt; component keeps track of its own internal *Date* data.
+In this way, we can say that each &lt;Clock /&gt; component keeps track of its own internal *date* data.
 It will also be responsible for updating its UI every second to reflect its internal "state" data.

 Here is where we will use our first hook: **useState()**.
 In the first line of your "Clock" function, add the line: